adamjmurray/Ember-Drum-Sequencer/README.md

 Usage
 -----
-   0. Open the app here]([http://adamjmurray.github.com/Ember-Drum-Sequencer).
+   0. [Open the app here](http://adamjmurray.github.com/Ember-Drum-Sequencer).
 You may need to give it a moment to initialize.

    0. Click some buttons in the grid